holoviz-dev/pyctdev/README.md

 ### 6. testing of what users install

-pyct encourages testing of the packages that users will install, rather than focusing only on testing what developers work with.
+pyctdev encourages testing of the packages that users will install, rather than focusing only on testing what developers work with.

 In the python ecosystem, tox is used to build a package, create a